-- Get started on A2 Hosting now.
+- Get started on SiteGround now.

 How Much Does a One-Page Website Cost?

-- Web hosting: Sometimes this is included with your site builder (Wix and Weebly), sometimes your site builder options are included with your web hosting.
-The best cheap web hosting options can cost as little as a penny or up to $5 per month.
+- Web hosting: Popular site builders, such as Wix and Weebly, will include web hosting as part of their one-stop-shop offerings.
+The best cheap web hosting options can cost as little as $1 or up to $5 per month.

 Of course, you’ll need content and images to launch your website.
 There may be an extra fee if you choose to hire a freelancer to create those paragraphs or graphics, but they can be expensive.
 Take the time to craft your brand’s own messages, and look for free images under the Creative Commons license.

 Which Website Builder is Easiest to Use?

 Similar to beauty, ease of use is often found in the eye of the beholder.
 What may be easy for one person may be infuriating to the other, and vice versa.
 Fortunately, the drag-and-drop mentality is similar across all the major website builders, so you should have no problem adapting to whichever you choose.

 The major options we’ve listed above will get you started in the right direction, but when finding the easiest one to use, don’t hesitate to try any free trials or demos available.
 Take each platform for a spin and browse the readily available themes to get a sense of if you can work with this website builder for the long haul.